 In all subsequent use of DataNucleus, any "insert" to the primary "table"(s) will also include the TENANT column value.
-Additionally any query will apply a WHERE clause restricting to a particular value of TENANT column.
+Additionally any query will apply a WHERE clause restricting to a or using annotations

-If you have enabled multi-tenancy as above but want to disable multitenancy on a class, just specify the following metadata or using annotations
+If you have enabled multi-tenancy as above but want to disable multitenancy on a class, just specify the following metadata

 '''

-@PersistenceCapable
+@Entity

 @MultiTenant(disable=true)

 public class MyClass

 {

 ...

 }

 '''